Asrat001/banking_app_kotlin_with_view/README.md

 ## Overview
 This repository contains the Kotlin (Native Android) implementation for the Mobile Developer Challenge: Banking App User Interface.
 The app provides an intuitive user interface for core banking operations, interacting with a provided backend API (or mocked where necessary).
 This version focuses primarily on the UI components and layout, with partial API integration for demonstration purposes.
 For a fully functional cross-platform version, check out the Flutter counterpart.

+> **Note:** This kotlin version currently is not full done it mostly UI/UX fidelity to the Figma design.
+Full API integration (e.g., real-time data fetching and error responses) is not full implemented but the Network  module is done and ready for api integration

 The app demonstrates:

 - User authentication (login and registration screens)